vedph/gve-doc/model/editor.md

 - epigrams (abstractions grouping versions)
 - collections (abstractions collecting versions usually into a sequence)

-The diagram below exemplifies their connections:
+The diagram in Figure 1 exemplifies their connections:

 ```mermaid
 flowchart TD;